AaronRobinsonMSFT/DNNE/readme.md

     </ItemGroup>
     ```

 1) Build the managed project to generate the native binary.
-The native binary will have a `NE` suffix and the system extension for dynamic/shared native libraries (i.e. `.dll`, `.so`, `.dylib`).
+The native binary will have a `NE` suffix and the system extension for dynamic/shared native libraries (i.e., `.dll`, `.so`, `.dylib`).
     * The [Runtime Identifier (RID)](https://docs.microsoft.com/dotnet/core/rid-catalog) is used to target a specific SDK.
     * For example, on Windows the `--runtime` flag can be used to target `win-x86` or `win-x64`.
-    * The `NE` suffix can be changed by setting the MSBuild property `DnneNativeBinarySuffix`.
+    * The name of the native binary can be supplied by setting the MSBuild property `DnneNativeBinaryName`.
+It is incumbent on the setter of this property that it doesn't collide with the name of the managed assembly.
+Practially, this only impacts the Windows platform because managed and native binaries share the same extension (i.e., `.dll`).
     * A header file containing the exports will be placed in the output directory.
 The [`dnne.h`](./src/platform/dnne.h) will also be placed in the output directory.
     * On Windows an [import library (`.lib`)](https://docs.microsoft.com/windows/win32/dlls/dynamic-link-library-creation#using-an-import-library) will be placed in the output directory.